IrDA: Power meters

 Many modern (2021) implementations are used for semi-automated reading of power meters.
 This high-volume application is keeping IrDA transceivers in production.
 Lacking specialized electronics, many power meter implementations utilize a bit-banged SIR phy, running at 9600 BAUD using a minimum-width pulse (i.e. 3/16 of a 115.2KBAUD pulse) to save energy.
 To drive the LED, a computer-controlled pin is turned on and off at the right time.
 Cross-talk from the LED to the receiving PIN diode is extreme, so the protocol is half-duplex.
 To receive, an external interrupt bit is started by the start bit, then polled a half-bit time after following bits.
 A timer interrupt is often used to free the CPU between pulses.
 Power meters' higher protocol levels abandon IrDA standards, typically using DLMS/COSEM instead.
 With IrDA transceivers (a package combining an IR LED and PIN diode), even this crude IrDA SIR is extremely resistant to external optical noise from incandescents, sunlight, etc.

-Reception

-IrDA was popular on PDAs, laptops and some desktops from the late 1990s through the early 2000s.
-However, it has been displaced by other wireless technologies such as Wi-Fi and Bluetooth, favored because they don't need a direct line of sight and can therefore support hardware like mice and keyboards.
-It is still used in some environments where interference makes radio-based wireless technologies unusable.

-An attempt was made to revive IrDA around 2005 with IrSimple protocols by providing sub-1-second transfers of pictures between cell phones, printers, and display devices.
-IrDA hardware was still less expensive and didn't share the same security problems encountered with wireless technologies such as Bluetooth.
-For example, some Pentax DSLRs (K-x, K-r) incorporated IrSimple for image transfer and gaming.